faizaaslam/faizaaslam/README.md

 A self-motivated and passionate Test Automation Engineer who enjoys coding and automating stuff.
 I've over 5+ years of experience in the tech industry.
 I love exploring new tools & technologies and using them to automate testcases and processes.
 I also write articles on medium.com.

-- 🔭 I’m currently working on the automation of branchless banking application.
-I am using Selenium Webdriver with Java to automate web portal, Appium for mobile application automation, Rest assured framework for APIs automation and JDBC & sql for database automation.

 - 💬 Reach me out if you're having a hard time to choose automation framework and programming language for the automation of your application.
 I'd be happy to help.
 - 📫 How to reach me?
 Click on the linkedin icon on the top.
 - :rocket::computer: Tools and Frameworks I've worked on:<br />